coldstar1993/w3mail-contract/README.md

-# Hardhat Boilerplate
+# W3mail-Contract

-## Why ?

-Thought to have a fast way of bootstraping projects with best practice's in mind.
-Having linters, prettiers, standards on how to commit, and changelog creation & maintenance.

 ---

 ## How ?

-This is achieved using several hardhat plugins, and external known packages.
+based on Hardhat Boilerplate, achieved using several hardhat plugins, and external known packages.

 ---